awheeler294/resume/resume.md

     * Write code to support new app features and functionality on legacy grill platform
     * Work with mobile app teams to investigate and fix bugs discovered during testing

-* Build out UI for Weber Connect's next gen mid range grill controller
+* Build out UI for Weber Connect's next gen mid-range grill controller
     * Take UI from prototype stage to feature complete
     * Design and implement lightweight, reusable screens and components for a segmented LCD display.
     * Work closely with designers and testers to ensure all UI features are implemented correctly